M4RC3L05/SimpleRouter/README.md

 -   Router

-    -   Used to register one or many middlewares
+    -   Used to register one or many middlewares (optionally the path as the first argument)

     ```php
-        public function use(...$middleware) : Router
+        public function use() : Router
     ```

     -   Used to group routes

     ```php
-        public function group(string $basePath, \Closure $function) : Router
+        public function group(string $basePath, callable $function) : Router
     ```

     -   Used to register a get route and one or many handlers